Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements

 Next, we provide Theorem \ref{t:perturb}, which gives a perturbation estimate for nonuniform sampling with derivatives.
 We show that if $\{ x_n \}_{n \in I}$ is a stable set of sampling for derivatives, then so is $\{ \tilde{x}_n \}_{n \in I}$ whenever $\sup_{n \in I} | x_n - \tilde{x}_n |$ is sufficiently small.
-In particular, small perturbations of the uniform sampling points taken at $k$ times Nyquist give rise to stable sets of sampling.
+In particular, small perturbations of the uniform sampling points taken at $k$ times the Nyquist give rise to stable sets of sampling.
 This extends existing results given in \cite{BaileySampRecov, SunZhouMultivarTrigPerturb} to the case of sampling with derivatives.
 Moreover, it improves those results since we provide a dimension independent bound for appropriate domains $\Omega$.

 In Section \ref{s:bunched_samp}, we address univariate nonuniform bunched sampling and, in Theorem \ref{t:bunched_samp}, we give density guarantees in order to obtain a particular fusion frame \cite{CasazzaKutyniokFusion,CasazzaKutyniokLi}.
 Similarly as in derivatives sampling, we show that the density bound increases linearly with $s+1$ (the number of samples in each bunch) with constant of proportionality depending on the width of the bunches.
 In Proposition \ref{p:bunched_samp_finitediff}, we derive the same density condition under which it is possible to construct a particular frame based on divided differences.
 The points within the same bunch are permitted to get arbitrarily close to each other, since we use appropriate weights.
 Furthermore, we show that the corresponding density bound in the limit---for small width of bunches and for large $s$---gives the same density bound as the one we provide for the univariate sampling with $s$ derivatives, i.e the density bound grows linearly in $s+1$ with the constant of proportionality $1/\E$.